mihhail-m/automatic-octo-computing-machine/tests/README.md

 - All of the testing projects have seriously lacking test coverage for the application.
 See if this can be improved.
 Currently our priority is app2

-# Task 03 - Organize test suites
+# Task 03 - More organization

 We currently don't have any test organization.
 Would be nice to tide this up.
 Ideally to have commands to execute tests for specific features